micropython-hola-mundo

 Write the “Hello, World” program

-Now let’s create our script.
+Now we are going to create our script.
 In MicroPython, the “Hello, World” program is extremely simple.

-We just need to create a new file in the IDE.
-Then copy and paste this snippet of code.
+We only have to create a new file in the IDE.
+Then copy and paste this code snippet.

 from machine import Pin